 Conservation Management Plan Project

-The Gardens Trust maintains a reference list of Conservation Management Plans relating to historic designed landscapes.
+From 2012-15 the Gardens Trust (then as the Garden History Society) compiled a reference list of Conservation Management Plans (CMPs) relating to historic designed landscapes.

 In 2011, Garden History, the journal of The Gardens History Society (now the Gardens Trust) published an open letter on Conservation Management Plans for Historic Landscapes by John Phibbs which, amongst other things, raised the issue of the unharnessed potential of CMPs as a large and significant body of research.
 Largely in response to the debate this sparked, in 2012 the GHS launched a project to compile a reference list of CMPs and related research for historic designed landscapes.
 This was managed by Linden Groves and made possible with sponsorship and support from Historic England (then English Heritage).

 Over 12 months, the project called for references for CMPs from garden historians, landscape architecture practices, County Gardens Trusts, national heritage organisations, local authorities and individual properties.
 It then collated these into a list to be made available online, then on the Parks & Gardens UK website.
 In turn, Parks & Gardens UK updated individual site entries to include reference to particular CMPs.

 To submit details of a CMP, please email us with as many as possible of this following details: